-The inspector arrived at the centre in the morning and saw that there was a key-pad controlled lock on the front door.
-The inspector was informed that the code was known to all but four of the residents living in the centre to support the welfare and safety of these residents.
-While most residents have access to the code, only two residents choose to leave the centre independently.
-Any other residents that leave the centre, usually do so in the company of relatives or friends.
+The inspector arrived at the centre in the morning and saw that there was a key-pad on the front door, which was in place to promote the welfare and safety of residents.
+However, the code was displayed above the key-pad lock for residents and visitors.